dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Constraints

-- Time.
-This was a fictional project and I was encouraged to spend no more than a few days working on the entire end-to-end experience.
-(To see my edits for the entire app, go to [Results](#results))
+- Time: This was a final exam, and I was only allowed a few days to complete the microcopy for the entire end-to-end experience.
-- The design could not be fundamentally changed.
-As previously  mentioned, the app is fictional; I was therefore unable to communicate with the designer about their intentions for design components or ask them to make changes.
-I did end up making some design changes on my own.
+- Unalterable Design: Since the app is fictional, I could not ask a designer to make changes (and as part of the final exam, we were encouraged to make as few tweaks to the design as possible).

 ## My Process
 ### Identifying Problems: User Testing and Affinity Mapping
 I enlisted five users (friends) to test the client onboarding flow (the "Before" version).
 I monitored their progress and asked them questions when they encountered friction.
 At the end of the test, they provided written feedback.
-I wrote down salient pieces of feedback on sticky notes and placed them on a board for an affinity mapping exercise, ultimately identifying three overarching problems.
+To identify problems with the UX, I conducted an affinity mapping exercise, writing snippets of feedback on sticky notes and placing them on a whiteboard.
+This helped me pinpoint three overarching problems.
 ![Affinity Mapping](/imgs/Handshake UI Edits/stickynotes-feedback3_orig.png)
 *Affinity mapping mock-up.
 The yellow sticky notes are snippets of feedback from testers.
 The red sticky notes represent two of the three problems identified from this feedback.*